 - Important Message from Medicare (IM) and Detailed Notice of Discharge (DND) (Hospital Discharge Appeal Notices)

 - FFS Notice of Exclusion from Medicare Benefits - Skilled Nursing Facility (FFS NEMB SNF)

-The Medicare Outpatient Observation Notice (MOON) was developed to inform beneficiaries (including Medicare health plan enrollees) that they are an outpatient receiving observation services, and are not an inpatient of the hospital or CAH.
-The statute prescribes that the notice must include the reasons the individual is an outpatient receiving observation services, and the implications of receiving outpatient services, such as cost sharing, and post-hospitalization eligibility for Medicare coverage of skilled nursing facility (SNF) services.
+The Medicare Outpatient Observation Notice (MOON) is a standardized notice developed to inform beneficiaries (including Medicare health plan enrollees) that they are an outpatient receiving observation services and are not an inpatient of the hospital or critical access hospital (CAH).

 - Help with File Formats and Plug-Ins